Chilly1023/scrna-webtool/README.md

 This project is part of my **PhD coursework**, where I am developing an interactive [Streamlit](https://streamlit.io/) app for processing **single-cell RNA-seq (scRNA-seq) data**.

-The tool is inspired by workflows from the [Seurat PBMC3k tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial) and allows users to perform essential scRNA-seq analysis **step by step** through a simple web interface.
+The tool is inspired by workflows from the [Seurat PBMC3k tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial) from satijalab and allows users to perform essential scRNA-seq analysis **step by step** through a simple web interface.

+> ⚡ This project was created with the help of **ChatGPT-5** (OpenAI), for guidance on code structure, deployment, and documentation.

 ---